• Skip to primary navigation

 How Do You Harvest Clematis Seeds?

-When they are fully mature, the clematis seed pods separate easily from the seed heads, with just with a gentle touch or slight breeze.
+When they are fully mature, the clematis seed pods separate easily from the seed heads, with just a gentle touch or slight breeze.

 It’s important to harvest when fully mature, however it’s also important to catch those seeds before you lose them in the wind.